Last Updated: September 16, 2021

 What is Included in the Debt-to-Income ratio?

-When deciding how to figure out debt-to-income ratio, there is a list of certain expenses that needs to be addressed, including:
+When deciding how to figure out the debt-to-income ratio, there is a list of certain expenses that need to be addressed, including:

 - Monthly rent/mortgage

 - Homeowners insurance

 - Real estate taxes